open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

   unless there is good technical reason to not do so.
   - If using a non-prefixed unit would limit the data that could be represented, an instrument SHOULD use an appropriately prefixed unit.
-For example, an instrument measuring a duration of time as an integer that needs a precision of nanoseconds should use a unit of `ns` instead of `s`.
+For example, an instrument measuring integer timestamps as the nanoseconds elapsed since the Unix epoch should use a unit of `ns` instead of `s`.

 ### Instrument Types